 There are important drawbacks to having the data science team operate within the CoE model:

 a.
-Lack of context about the challenges of the company.
+Lack of context about the challenges of the business.
 Without visibility into the day-to-day decision-making challenges, purely centralized data science teams find it difficult to identify the most important problems to tackle.
-They focus on pie in the sky ideas while the company suffers.
+They focus on pie in the sky ideas while the business suffers.

 b.
 Difficulty in closing the loop.
 In cases where they are successful at identifying and solving an important problem, centralized research teams find it difficult to get the solution adopted by the product teams.
 The adoption of the proposed solution would likely disrupt a team’s existing roadmap—as the two teams are out of sync.
 Resolving this conflict usually requires actions by higher management, leading to unwelcome interruptions to existing teams and their roadmaps.
 If higher management does not step in, research teams become demotivated.